 How can parents manage the issue of teenage drinking?

 For many parents the teenage years can be a challenging and difficult time.
 A number of issues play a key role in influencing the attitudes and behaviours of teens, including peers, hormones, social pressures, physiological changes and development, as well as the desire to test boundaries as teens move into adulthood.

-Alcohol begins to play a more significant role in the lives of many teenagers, as they start to experiment with teenage drinking.
-Though it is a misconception that all teenagers drink alcohol, many still become curious or even choose to particpipate in teenage drinking.
-Many parents will be faced with the dilemma of whether to allow their teenagers to drink alcohol before the legal age of 18, as well as what rules and boundaries to set for their teenager.
+Alcohol begins to play a more significant role in the lives of many teenagers as they start to experiment with alcohol.
+Though it is a misconception that all teenagers drink, many still become curious or even choose to participate in drinking alcohol.
+Many parents will be faced with the dilemma of whether to allow their teenagers to drink alcohol before the legal age of 18, as well as what rules and boundaries to set.

 In this section, parents will find information about the risks associated with alcohol and teenagers, including the impact of underage drinking on the developing teenage brain.
 Parents will also discover strategies for dealing with issues relating to teenage attitudes to alcohol.